ATgump/CIS400Project/README.md

 ```powershell
 pip install -r './requirements.txt'
 ```
-You may also need to download nltk data seperately
+You may also need to download nltk data (stopwords) seperately